 Distract the AC Joint.
 The NMT protocol has a step for separating the joint with the small T-bar, but this is gentler and more effective.

-This is especially important for releasing the lower trigger point along the cowl of the trapezius.
+This is especially important for releasing the lower trigger point along with the cowl of the trapezius.

 The fibers of the upper trapezius run more laterally than vertically.
-The raise the shoulder by hinging the clavicle on the manubrium. mobilize this joint before working the belly of the muscle.
+They raise the shoulder by hinging the clavicle on the manubrium.
+Mobilize this joint before working the belly of the muscle.

-This is a classic routine for treating the trapezius while the client is prone.
-This exposes the lower trapezius so that it is easier to access.
+This is a classic neuromuscular routine for treating the trapezius while the client is prone.
+The prone position exposes the lower trapezius so that it is easier to access.

 When the complaint is a headache at the temple with s stiff neck, make sure to check for a mild separation in the AC joint or tension around the shoulder.
-Sometimes, this can be treated by inserting the small T-bar or a firm thumb tip into the space between the clavicle and scapula, pressing into the trap and biceps attachment.
+Insert the small T-bar or a firm thumb tip into the space between the clavicle and scapula, pressing into the trap and biceps attachment.
 Gentle traction of the joint to release can release proprioceptive tension before working the muscle.

 This trigger point is considered to the most common trigger point in the body but is sometimes overlooked as the source for a stiff neck when the headache at the temple is not there.

-There are several trigger points that refer pain in the upper neck with some sort of tension in the shoulder.
-The client is usually very sensitive to having the cowl of the trapezius or seems to crave it.
+Several trigger points create pain in the upper neck, with some tension in the shoulder.
+The client is usually very sensitive to compressing the cowl of the trapezius or seems to crave it.
 Before the protocol, mobilize local joints.
 Following that, the upper trapezius will release more easily with longer-lasting results.

 This trigger point is often associated with clients that have sensory integration disorder.